KarimBastami/Library_Management_System/README.md

 # Library_Management_System

 **How to use**
- - Just run the main.c with the other files in the same directory you should be good to go
+ - Just run the main.c with the other files in the same directory and you should be good to go

 **Features**